-The first time you came on holiday in Ibiza with your friends, you fell in love with the Island.
-When you then came back for the second, third, fourth, fifth time, your love became deeper until when the idea of moving permanently to the island, finally seemed like the right thing to do.
-But before you move to the White Isle, there are few things you should consider and weighing the pros and cons can help in deciding whether or not you should proceed with this idea.
+The first time you came on holiday to Ibiza with your friends, you fell in love with the Island.
+When you then came back for the second, third, fourth, and fifth time, your love became deeper until when the idea of moving permanently to the island, finally seemed like the right thing to do.
+But before you move to the White Isle, there are a few things you should consider, and weighing the pros and cons can help in deciding whether or not you should proceed with this idea.

 Ibiza has approximately 300 days of sunshine and blue skies.
 Summer is usually very hot – with temperatures reaching up to 35 degrees.
-Winter can get a bit chilly (especially at night) but temperatures rarely drop below 10 degrees – even if the high level of humanity with the absence of central heating in most of the houses, make the cold feel colder.
-The good weather stretches from March to November with some rain in Autumn, but usually it lasts just for couple of hours.
-In December, January & February you can still enjoy some days of warm sunshine – where all the residents head to the beach restaurants and bars to enjoy the sun, feeling very lucky for living in this beautiful island.
+Winter can get a bit chilly (especially at night) but temperatures rarely drop below 10 degrees – even if the high level of humanity with the absence of central heating in most of the houses, makes the cold feel colder.
+The good weather stretches from March to November with some rain in Autumn, usually, it lasts just for a couple of hours.
+In December, January & February you can still enjoy some days of warm sunshine – where all the residents head to the beach restaurants and bars to enjoy the sun, feeling very lucky for living on this beautiful island.

 Many Beautiful Beaches

-Considering it’s such a tiny island, Ibiza has many beautiful wide beaches, sandy bays, private coves and rocky cliffs with access to the sea.
-Even if during summer, when most of the renowned beaches are besieged by tourists, there still some few spots where locals and visitors can enjoy some peace and quiet.
+Considering it’s such a tiny island, Ibiza has many beautiful wide beaches, sandy bays, private coves, and rocky cliffs with access to the sea.
+Even during summer, when most of the renowned beaches are besieged by tourists, there are still a few spots where locals and visitors can enjoy peace and quiet.
 But the best part is, out of season when even the most famous beaches can be blissfully deserted and residents can enjoy them.

 Vivid Gastronomic Scene

-Ibiza boasts many local markets where farmers sell theirs fruit & veg and in the last couple of years we have seen an increase in opening of organic shops, which are now widely spread across the whole island.
-There are few chain supermarket and lately we are witnessing the opening of small specialised supermarket – which means that if you miss the food from your home-country, you can go there and buy the essentials to make your desired dinner.
-But the wide culinary offer of Ibiza does not stop there, in fact the island is home for many well-known multicultural restaurants – from five star dining experience to authentic Spanish restaurants, the choices are endless.
+Ibiza boasts many local markets where farmers sell their fruit & veg and in the last couple of years, we have seen an increase in the opening of organic shops, which are now widely spread across the whole island.
+There are few chain supermarkets and lately, we are witnessing the opening of a small specialised supermarket – which means that if you miss the food from your home country, you can go there and buy the essentials to make your desired dinner.
+But the wide culinary offer of Ibiza does not stop there, in fact, the island is home to many well-known multicultural restaurants – from five-star dining experiences to authentic Spanish restaurants, the choices are endless.

 Plenty of Outdoor Activities

-Ibiza does not only offer beautiful turquoise sea and sandy beaches, but it provides also the perfect setting for biking, hiking, horse riding whilst enjoying breathtaking views and discovering the most authentic side of the island.
-If you like outdoor activities but don’t want to do it by yourself, there are several residents groups which arrange tours and excursions, it’s a good way to do some exercise, meet new people and discover the island!
+Ibiza not only offers beautiful turquoise sea and sandy beaches, but it provides also the perfect setting for biking, hiking, and horse riding whilst enjoying breathtaking views and discovering the most authentic side of the island.
+If you like outdoor activities but don’t want to do them by yourself, several resident groups arrange tours and excursions, it’s a good way to do some exercise, meet new people, and discover the island!